A Framework for Large Scale Synthetic Graph Dataset Generation: Introduction

 \section{Introduction}

-For many machine learning tasks such as object detection, speech recognition, and machine translation which once often heavily relied on handcrafted feature engineered features, deep learning has enabled end-to-end paradigms that learn effectively from these across a wide array of datasets \citep{Goodfellow-et-al-2016}.
-The success of deep learning in these domains is partially attributed to the rapid development of computational resources and the availability of large amounts of training data, and the effectiveness of deep learning in extracting useful representations from such euclidean data (e.g., text, images, signals).
-Recently, there has been increasing interest in extending this success to non-euclidean data, where there is an increasing number of applications with data being naturally represented as graphs.

-Graphs are ubiquitous data structures that capture relational and structural information between individual entities (nodes) via connections (edges) in many domains.
-For example, in social networks, a graph-based learning system leverages both structural and feature information to make accurate recommendations to users.
+Graphs are widely used data structures that capture relational and structural information between individual entities (nodes) via connections (edges) in many domains.
+For example, in social networks, a graph-based learning system leverages structural and feature information to make accurate user recommendations.
 Similarly, in an e-commerce platform, a transaction network can be used to detect fraudulent transactions.
-Real world graphs; however, are much more complicated, e.g., for a simple recommendation scenario user nodes would include information about age, gender, and income, item (e.g. movie) nodes would be characterized by movie genre, length, and list of actors, and edges features may contain information about rating the user gave a movie.
-This means that the graph dataset's structure is enriched by tabular data describing features of the nodes and edges of the graph.
+Real-world graphs are diverse.
+For a simple recommendation scenario consisting of user and item nodes, the user nodes would include information about age, gender, and income.
+Whereas the item nodes (e.g. a movie) would be characterized by the genre, length, and list of actors.
+Additionally, edge features may contain information about the rating the user gave a movie.
+Such attributed graphs are prevalent, where the graph dataset's structure is enriched with features of the nodes and edges.

+Graph neural networks (GNNs) have recently received increasing attention due to the wide range of applications that deal with data naturally represented as graphs.
+Motivated by similar developments in other domains, there have been efforts to extend the benefit of deep learning to this non-Euclidean domain enabling more streamlined approaches that leverage the relational data.
+Various methods have been developed to learn from graph data, such as Node2Vec \citep{grover2016node2vec}, graph convolution networks (GCN) \citep{kipf2016semi}, and graph attention networks (GAT) \citep{velivckovic2017graph} which have been used for a variety of tasks including node classification \citep{kipf2016semi}, link prediction \citep{liben2007link}, graph clustering \citep{hamilton2017representation}.
+These methods are collectively referred to as geometric deep learning \cite{bronstein2017geometric}.